NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-db-migrations.md

 ```

 ### Adding Packages to our project
-We're using Sql Server for our sample project, so we'll add the relevant EF Core package to our project.
+We're using SQL Server for our sample, so we'll add the relevant EF Core package to our project.
 If you're using an alternative database provider you can check for the appropriate directive [here](https://learn.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli).

 ```powershell
 dotnet add package Microsoft.EntityFrameworkCore.SqlServer